STRUGGLING WITH BILLS?

 avoid disconnection for struggling customers, treating it only as a last resort

-The FCA has also stepped in to ensure those are having temporary difficulties meeting loan or credit commitments due to coronavirus, can request a 3-month payment freeze on the following services:
+The FCA has also stepped in to make sure those having temporary difficulties meeting loan or credit commitments due to coronavirus can request payment deferrals of up to 6 months in total, on:

 a personal loan, credit card, store card or catalogue credit product